-If you are a professional interested in learning more about how you can get involved with breaking the cycle of homelessness through the NextGen Advisory Board, please contact the Stefan Moser, Board Chair, at email@example.com.
+If you are a professional interested in learning more about how you can get involved with breaking the cycle of homelessness through the NextGen Advisory Board, please fill out the form below and the Board Chair will get back to you within a few days.

-Sign up below to receive information about NextGen specific events and opportunities.
+Sign up to receive information about upcoming NextGen events and opportunities:

-NextGen hosted a happy hour at Vino Locale in Palo Alto to bring awareness and raise funds for LifeMoves programs.
+NextGen hosted a happy hour at Vino Locale to bring awareness and raise funds for LifeMoves programs.
 Keep an eye out for our next happy hour in San Francisco!

 The main ballroom is now at maximum capacity but you can still enjoy the program!